QR Code and 2D Code Generator

 You can choose PNG, PDF, SVG or EPS outputs.
 SVG will output a vector image XML file, and you can edit it in applications like Adobe Illustrator or Inkscape.

 Please be aware that while I make checks for illegal characters to protect my server, I do not check your input for a meaningful value.
-For example, if you enter letters for phone number in “Make a Phone Call” action, and your device initiates a nuclear launch sequence in a forgotten former U.S.S.R. rocket silo, it will be your problem, not mine.

 The image generation is done using third party encoders.
 I have only written a handy PHP front end that formats your input and passes it to these encoders.